The Ellen DeGeneres Show: DJ

 Unlike most talk shows, the show used a disc jockey to supply music rather than a band.
 Originally, the role was filled by Los Angeles-based DJ Scott K, who lasted only a few weeks.
 He was later replaced by Tony Okungbowa, who DJed through season 3.
 Due to his growing acting career, Okungbowa left the show, and a few guest DJs were brought in to try out for the position.
 Tony was replaced by actor/DJ Jon Abrahams for the fourth-season premiere.
 Abrahams stayed on the show for one season, and also left as his acting career grew.
 Ted Stryker of KROQ, was the DJ for the fifth season.
 Stryker stayed for one season until Okungbowa returned.
 In a 2012 episode, DJ Pauly D from Jersey Shore deejayed when Okungbowa was promoting his CD.

 Starting in season 11, several episodes include celebrity "guest DJs" filling the DJ position in Okungbowa's absence.
-Stephen "tWitch" Boss of So You Think You Can Dance fame has been Ellen's permanent DJ for several years.
+Stephen "tWitch" Boss of So You Think You Can Dance fame had been Ellen's permanent DJ for several years.
+After the series completed in 2022, Stephen "tWitch" Boss died on December 13, 2022.

-Okungbowa made a return appearance on the show in the April 28, 2014 episode, while Loni made a return in the June 5, 2015 episode.
+Okungbowa made a return appearance on the show in the April 28, 2014, episode, while Loni made a return in the June 5, 2015, episode.